-Verse five begins the process of Jesus washing the disciples’ feet.
-As we noted in verse four, His preparation for service included girding Himself with the towel which was analogous to Him entering into priestly service and acting like a man as He humbly serves.
+Verse 5 begins the process of Jesus washing the disciples’ feet.
+As we noted in verse 4, His preparation for service included girding Himself with the towel, which was analogous to Him entering into Priestly service and acting like a man as He humbly serves.

 Phil 2:5-11, “Have this attitude in yourselves which was also in Christ Jesus, 6who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7but deprived Himself, taking the form of a bond-servant, and being made in the likeness of men.
 8Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 9For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, 11and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”

 John 13:3-12 paints for us the portrait, while Phil 2:5-11 gives us the caption.

 “Christ’s actions in verses 1-5 represent what He did when He left heaven to come to earth.
 He arose from His throne, laid aside the outward expression of His glory, became a servant, and humbled Himself to die on a cross.
 After He had completed the work of redemption, He put on His garments and sat down (v.
 12), foreshadowing His resurrection, ascension to glory, and enthronement at the Father’s right hand.”
 (Warren Weirsbe Expository Outline)